hicarrie/simple_shell/README.md

 `the shell` works like the bash and other basic shells.

 The shell works by being compiled using GCC 4.8.5 compiler or later versions.
-The shell can compile using `gcc 4.8.4 -Wall -Werror -Wextra -pedantic *c -o shell`.
+The shell can compile using `gcc 4.8.4 -Wall -Werror -Wextra -pedantic *.c -o shell`.

 ## Example of how to launch the shell after compiling:
 `./shell`